 Over the years, human body weights have trended higher.
 Some of that can be attributed to positive changes, such as consistent access to enough food.
 But other factors have been linked to excessive weight gain, such as heavily processed foods with higher concentrations of sugars and fats than what your body needs.

 Is It Getting Harder to Lose Weight?

 An increasing number of people find that their weight is above the range that would typically be considered healthy.
-More than 42% of Americans are considered obese, according to the Centers for Disease Control and Prevention.
+About 42% of Americans are considered obese, according to the Centers for Disease Control and Prevention.
 Experts are struggling to understand why people have trouble losing weight, even when they want to do so.

 Some researchers suggest the possibility that chemicals in common products may contribute to obesity.
 These chemicals may affect human hormones and change the way our bodies make, store, and use fat.
 Experts call these chemicals obesogens.